particle-iot/docs/src/content/datasheets/p1-datasheet.md

 <sup>[4]</sup> There are 6 extra pins that have digital I/O capability.
 There are other peripherals that are available on these pins as well, which will be implemented in firmware and documented in a future version of this document.

+### RGB LED, SETUP and RESET button

+When using the P1 module, it is very important to remember that your device must have an RGB LED to show the user the connectivity status.
+Also required is a SETUP and RESET button to enter various [Device Modes](/guide/getting-started/modes).
+By default the RGB LED outputs are configured for a Common Anode type of LED.
+These components should be wired according to the [P1 Reference Design - User I/O](#schematic-user-i-o).

 ### JTAG

 Pin D3 through D7 are JTAG interface pins.
 These can be used to reprogram your P1 bootloader or user firmware image with standard JTAG tools such as the ST-Link v2, J-Link, R-Link, OLIMEX ARM-USB-TINI-H, and also the FTDI-based Particle JTAG Programmer.